Hey, Snickerdoodle!

 Salted Pretzel Scotcheroo preparation.

-STEP 7: In a glass bowl, combine the chocolate chips and butterscotch chips.
-Place the bowl in the microwave for 30 seconds at 50% power.
+STEP 7: In a glass bowl, combine chocolate chips and butterscotch chips.
+Place the bowl in the microwave for 30 second intervals at 50% power.
 Remove the bowl and stir.
 Continue to do this until the mixture is mostly melted with just a few clumps.
 Stir the mixture and then let it sit for one minute and then stir again.
 There may be a few butterscotch chunks that are refusing to melt completely, but that's ok.
 (I've never been mad about a butterscotch chunk in my scotcheroo.)

 STEP 8: Pour the chocolate mixture over the pretzel mixture.
 Using a spoon or spatula, spread the chocolate to an even layer, making sure to get it all the way to the corners and edges to fill in any gaps.